refresh-bio/FAMSA/README.md

 ### macOS support

 Due to usage of C++ features not supported by clang compiler, FAMSA requires g++ for compilation.
-As `g++` command on macOS systems maps to `clang`, one needs to install gcc/g++ and specify its version using gmake arguments.
+As `g++` command on macOS systems maps to `clang`, one needs to install gcc/g++ and specify its binary using gmake arguments.
 For instance, if gcc/g++ 11 is available (the lowest supported version), please use the following command line:
 ```bash
 gmake -j CXX=g++-11 CC=gcc-11
 ```